 Azure Analysis Services is simple to set up and to manage.
 You can find all the info you need to create and manage a server here.
 When creating a data model to deploy to your server, it's much the same as it is for creating a data model you deploy to an on-premises server.
 There's an extensive library of conceptual, procedural, tutorials, and reference articles at Analysis Services on MSDN.

 We also have a number of helpful videos at Azure Analysis Services on Channel 9.

 Things are changing rapidly.
 You can always get the latest information on the Azure Analysis Services blog.

 Analysis Services has a vibrant community of users.
 Join the conversation on Azure Analysis Services forum.

 Have suggestions or feature requests?
 Be sure to leave your comments on Azure Analysis Services Feedback.

 Have suggestions about the documentation?
-You can add comments using Disqus at the bottom of each article.
+You can add comments using Livefyre at the bottom of each article.